 Immunizations — At this time, no immunizations are required, either by CDC or Brazil for entry (unless your passport shows that you have visited a country that has yellow fever — Brazil does not have and does not want it!).
 Furthermore, our fisheries are free of mosquitos and located in essentially unpopulated areas, minimizing any health concerns.
 However, we strongly suggest that you consult with your personal doctor regarding inoculations (and anti-malarial pills) (see "What about Tropical Diseases?").
 Based on the advice you receive from these qualified sources, arrange for any doctor visits, shots or pills you decide upon.
 Give yourself enough time before your trip so that any immunizations you choose to get can take effect.

-Next, far in advance of your trip, start collecting the essential gear and clothing necessary to assure your comfort on the trip (our pre-trip information package will include our recommended check-list).
+Personal Gear — Next, far in advance of your trip, start collecting the essential gear and clothing necessary to assure your comfort on the trip (our pre-trip information package will include our recommended check-list).
 Pack light.
 Most anglers bring too much clothing.
 All of our operations provide daily laundry service, so plan accordingly.
+And remember, we provide all of the conventional rods and reels you’ll need, at no charge.
 A small carry-on, packed with your personal essentials, and a soft, rolling duffel bag (that you can handle in the airport) should hold everything you need.
 Keep in mind that all of our operations use charter airplanes to access the fisheries and they have stringent weight limitations.
 Finally, make sure you pack a good, weatherproof camera.
 No one is going to believe your tall tales unless you can back them up with pictures!
 All of this information is detailed in our initial reservation pre-trip package.

 For more information see: Pre-trip Information - a comprehensive guide to trip preparation